ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/additional_fields.rst

         "status": "Success"
     }

-By default, you can retrieve only **one association level** at a time.
+By default, you can retrieve only **one association level at a time**.
 To retrieve more than one association level at a time, contact your System Administrator and have them complete one of the following actions:

   - Enable the **Allow User to Exceed API Link Limit** setting on your API user account.
 Instructions for enabling this setting are available in the `"Creating an API User Account" section of the Creating User Accounts <https://knowledge.threatconnect.com/docs/creating-user-accounts#creating-an-api-user>`_ knowledge base article.
   - Update the v3 API link limit in system settings to allow for more than one association level to be retrieved at a time.

 The following example demonstrates how to retrieve two association levels in a single request.
-Specifically, the request will retrieve data for the Indicator whose ID is 4 and include Groups associated to the Indicator, Attributes added to those Groups (the first association level), and Security Labels applied to those Attributes (the second association level) in the response.
-To accomplish this, ``?fields=associatedGroups.attributes.securityLabels`` is appended to the request's URL.
+The request will retrieve data for the Indicator whose ID is 4 and include the following data in the API response:

+- Groups associated to the Indicator
+- Attributes added to those Groups (the first association level)
+- Security Labels applied to those Attributes (the second association level)

+To accomplish this, ``?fields=associatedGroups.attributes.securityLabels`` is appended to the end of the request URL.

 .. code::